-Treat Dry Skin If dryness is the culprit behind your dog's paw chewing, you have a variety of hydration methods to soothe its irritated skin.
+If dryness is the culprit behind your dog's paw chewing, you have a variety of hydration methods to soothe their irritated skin.

-Dogs get bored; so give them something to do by redirecting their attention away from their highly entertaining paws.
+Dogs get bored; so give them something to do by redirecting their attention away from their hot spots — highly entertaining paws.

-Here are a few tips to help your dog overcome its anxiety and paw chewing:
+Here are a few tips to help your dog overcome their anxiety and paw chewing:

 When to seek veterinary care for a dog chewing their paws

 For the most part, paw chewing can be corrected at home.
-Any serious medical condition would present with other symptoms such as a limp, chewing other parts of the body or infection.
-But if your dog is simply chewing its feet a normal amount or slightly more than usual, chances are good that you can correct the behavior with toys, training, nutrition or bathing.
+Any serious medical condition would present with other symptoms impacting a dog's health.
+This can present as a limp, chewing other parts of the body or bacterial infection.
+But if your dog is simply chewing their feet a normal amount or slightly more than usual, chances are good that you can correct the behavior with toys, training, nutrition, or bathing.